Life After Bankruptcy

-Your DISCHARGE will come in the mail, usually 90 to 120 days after you went to your Chapter 7 Bankruptcy Meeting of Creditors (also called a .341 Hearing) which took place about one month after your case was filed with the Court.
-The US Bankruptcy Court mails out the Discharge letters from a central mailing location.
+Your Bankruptcy Discharge Order will arrive in the mail, usually 90 to 120 days after you went to your Chapter 7 Bankruptcy Meeting of Creditors (also called a .341 Hearing) which took place about one month after your case was filed with the Court.
+The United States Bankruptcy Court located in Detroit mails out the Discharge letters from a central mailing location.
 Please do not call the Detroit Bankruptcy Court Clerk unless it has been quite some time since your filing.
-If you lost, misplaced or otherwise cannot locate a DISCHARGE that was mailed out (and if I have a copy that means one was mailed to the address on your petition or the last address given to the Trustee at the meeting of creditors), my office may be able to locate a copy for you for a nominal charge which must be mailed up-front to my office with a request containing your name, year of filing and address (you wish the DISCHARGE mailed to.)
-Call my office for more details at 888-4walter or 313-963-4656.
+If you lost, misplaced or otherwise cannot locate your Discharge Order that was mailed out (and if I have a copy that means one was mailed to the address on your petition or the last address given to the Trustee at the meeting of creditors), my office may be able to locate a copy for you for a nominal charge.
+Simply contact my office for a replacement.

 I filed Chapter 7 about six months ago and said I wanted to keep my car that I was financing.
 Today they repossessed it, what do I do?